Tessa Jowell: Political positions

 Jowell was a zealous supporter of the then Prime Minister Tony Blair, reportedly saying on one occasion that she would "jump under a bus" for him.
 She was very supportive of New Labour and was fully loyal to its agenda, earning herself a strong reputation as a Blairite.
 In 2007, she supported Hazel Blears for the deputy leadership of the Labour Party.
 In 2009, she was mentioned as a possible Cabinet minister who might resign over the leadership of Gordon Brown in order to trigger a leadership contest – a suggestion which proved unfounded.
 In opposition, Jowell supported David Miliband's campaign to become Leader of the Labour Party, but served in Ed Miliband's Shadow Cabinet when he became Leader of HM Opposition.
 In 2010 she briefly appeared as a landmark on Google Maps, as a result of a prank.

-She was involved in the Blue Labour movement in the Labour Party, and was a contributor to The Purple Book, drawing on her background on the Right of the Labour Party.
+Jowell was involved in the Blue Labour movement in the Labour Party, and was a contributor to The Purple Book, drawing on her background on the right of the Labour Party.
 Jowell set up the Sure Start programme, Jowell said, "I am very proud of setting up Sure Start [the national nurture and childcare programme], because the first three years of a child's life are absolutely critical in determining the chances they have subsequently."

 London 2012 Olympics

 Jowell was in charge of London's successful bid to host the 2012 Olympics.
 She came up with the idea in 2002, during her time as Culture Secretary, when she said there was very little support from within the Cabinet, with many colleagues thinking that Paris' bid would win.
 Jowell convinced the Government to support the bid, however, and went ahead with it.
 In 2004, she launched the bid and, when the Games were awarded to London, she was appointed Olympics Minister (in addition to her responsibilities as Culture Secretary), and held full ministerial responsibility for the bid from 2006.
 Despite being moved from the Department for Culture, Media and Sport in 2007, she retained her position as Olympics Minister throughout Labour's time in office.

-Following the general election of May 2010, at which Labour lost power, she became Shadow Olympics Minister.
+Following the general election of May 2010, at which Labour lost power, Jowell became Shadow Olympics Minister.
 She remained on the 2012 Olympics Organising Committee, with Lord Coe and Jeremy Hunt.
-She was appointed Deputy mayor of the Olympic Village, being responsible for making the Olympics take place.
+She was appointed deputy mayor of the Olympic Village, being responsible for making the Olympics take place.
 She resigned her role as Shadow Minister for the Olympics in September 2012, and returned to the House of Commons backbenches.